 Mastering the Craft: An Education in Film Scoring

 The experiences and insights I gained at Oxford quietly began to shape my musical ideology, giving me a deeper understanding of rhythm, harmony, and melody, but above all a professional oulook on musicianship and performance.
-One of the recordings we made during my time there, Hogwood’s Messiah, is still considered a groundbreaking interpretation of Handel’s famous oratorio, according to a critical Gramophone review in 2015, some 37 years later.
+One of the recordings we made during my time there, Handel’s Messiah, with Christopher Hogwood and the Academy of Ancient Music, is still considered a groundbreaking interpretation of the famous oratorio, according to a critical Gramophone review in 2015, some 37 years later.

 I continued my studies in cello, piano, organ, and singing, adding music theory to my lessons.
 My father, a conductor, professor of music, and musical director gave me opportunities to play in pit orchestras and other concerts.
-Incidentally, I supplemented my studies with Science, Engineering, and Law.
-But in 1998, eager to explore my musical potential further, I attended the London College of Music and completed a Master’s degree in Film Scoring and Music Composition, diving deep into orchestration, arranging, music production technology and contemporary music genres.
+I supplemented my studies with Science, Engineering, and Law, and in 1998, I attended the London College of Music and completed a Master’s degree in Film Scoring and Music Composition, diving deep into orchestration, arranging, music production technology and contemporary music genres.

 After LCM, I continued to expand my knowledge and skills, scoring short film projects, writing incidental music for theatre, and concert pieces for orchestra.
 As time went on the projects became more challenging and notable.
 I got the opportunity to collaborate with other experienced musicians, from the London Symphony Orchestra to grass-roots music of East Los Angeles.